pojntfx/uni-hacking-notes/docs/main.md

 As we can see, `gbyolo`, `developer` and `root` are our next targets because they have interactive shells.

-We can't find anything suspicious directly, so lets fetch the application source code to the host:
+I couldn't find anything else that was suspicious directly, so I processed to try and fetch the application source code to the host:

 ```shell
 $ ffuf -w ~/Downloads/SecLists/Discovery/Web-Content/raft-large-directories.txt:FUZZ -u http://faculty.htb/FUZZ -fs 12193